 Ruamrudee International School (RIS) is one of Thailand’s oldest and most trusted schools.
-Located on a beautiful, 28-acre campus, in a safe, fresh-air suburb of Bangkok, the rich academic tradition of Ruamrudee International school spans six decades.
+Located on a beautiful, 29-acre campus, in a safe, clean-air suburb of Bangkok, the rich academic tradition of Ruamrudee International school spans six decades.
 Ruamrudee, a Thai word meaning “Union of Hearts”, perfectly captures our philosophy of welcoming all children in an environment of care and concern.
 Our foundational focus on values, character education, and global citizenship, along with a challenging and stimulating academic environment, prepare our graduates for success in the 21st century with all of its accompanying technological, sociological and creative challenges.

-RIS is a private, not for profit, independent school and was the first WASC accredited school in Thailand.
+RIS is a private, not for profit, independent school and was one of the first WASC accredited schools in Thailand.
 Based on the reality that students learn best with programs which provide challenges suiting their ability, achievement, motivation and interest, RIS offers students a choice between the International Baccalaureate Diploma, Advanced Placement program and modified American curriculum.
 SAT and TOEFL preparatory courses for high school are offered as well.
 Our IB and AP graduates consistently score well above world averages and have a long history of attending prestigious universities worldwide.
 RIS faculty represent prestigious colleges and universities from around the world, with over 76% holding a Master’s degree or higher.

 My child’s native language is not English.
 Will there be support as my child continues to develop English language skills?